studoverse/campus-qr/README.md

   kotlinc -script .idea/InstallTemplates.kts
   ```

-This script will copy the file templates and live templates from `.idea/fileTemplates` and `.idea/liveTemplates` to your IntelliJ
+This script will copy the file templates and live templates from `.idea/fileTemplates` and `.idea/liveTemplates` to your local IntelliJ
 configuration.

 ## Development compilation